CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 # A Cost-effective device for Online AAD

-Proposed cost-effective device for online AAD Library.
+We will propose a cost-effective device for online AAD library.
 It performs three functions required for online AAD experiment: EEG acquisition, Stimuli Presentation and Stimuli Trigger.
 To test this device, we conducted online AAD experiment using this device and custom-made code.

-This instruction contains information on how to conduct online AAD through the proposed device.
+This instruction contains information on how to conduct online AAD experiment through the proposed device.

 refer to the detail process
-> my paper ... still preparing ...
+> paper ... now preparing ...

 ***
 ## EEG Acquisition Module
-This device used [OpenBCI](https://openbci.com/?utm_source=google&utm_medium=cpc&utm_campaign=716348300&utm_content=openbci&gclid=Cj0KCQiA-eeMBhCpARIsAAZfxZBwfN8ei8seomxZ255WDN04UvwYix6hzXr-pJoc7drJViXE77-MirIaAnfWEALw_wcB) board (Cyton with Daisy) as EEG Acquisition Module.
+This device used [OpenBCI](https://openbci.com/?utm_source=google&utm_medium=cpc&utm_campaign=716348300&utm_content=openbci&gclid=Cj0KCQiA-eeMBhCpARIsAAZfxZBwfN8ei8seomxZ255WDN04UvwYix6hzXr-pJoc7drJViXE77-MirIaAnfWEALw_wcB) (Cyton with Daisy) as EEG Acquisition Module.
 This can acquire 16 channels and send data to PC via bluetooth dongle.
 Networking system for real time streaming selected the [Brainflow](https://github.com/brainflow-dev/brainflow) because of good accessibility and compatibility with OpenBCI.

-### Requirements
-**1. OpenBCI Programming**

    For OpenBCI board running with Arduino IDE, see the OpenBCI Tutorial and Library.